grip-on-software/data-gathering/README.md

 ## Installation

 The data gathering scripts and modules require Python version 2.7.x or 3.6+.
-Certain webservice daemons only work on Python 2.7.x due to dependencies.
+Certain webservice daemons only work on Python 2.7.x due to dependencies, while some gathering scripts only work on Python 3 for similar reasons.

 The scripts and modules are two separate concepts with regard to installation: the data gathering module `gatherer` must be installed so that the scripts can